Shanyce L. Campbell, Ph.D.

 [shuh-NEESE / EL / kam-BULL]

-Shanyce L. Campbell is a Midwestern blackgirl — originally from "The Dotte" in Kansas City — who has lived in cities throughout North Carolina, Chicago, Ann Arbor, and currently Irvine.
+Shanyce L. Campbell is a Midwestern Blackgirl — originally from "The Dotte" in Kansas City — who has lived in cities throughout North Carolina, Chicago, Ann Arbor, Irvine, and currently Pittsburgh.

 She is an interdisciplinary scholar with a focus on Public Policy and draws from the fields of Education, Sociology, and Economics.
 Her research focuses on understanding how policies and practices influence access to quality learning opportunities for students marginalized by the educational system.
 Employing quantitative, qualitative, and mixed methods, she explores three institutional factors associated with advancing marginalized students’ opportunities to learn – instructional quality, school-community partnerships, and curriculum.
 Dr. Campbell’s work has appeared in several top education journals including American Educational Research Journal and Educational Researcher.